 Disclosures to the Secretary of Health and Human Services: We might be required by law to disclose your health information to the Secretary of the Department of Health and Human Services, or his/her designee, in the case of a compliance review to determine whether we are complying with privacy laws.

 De-identified Information: We may use your health information, or disclose it to a third party whom we have hired, to create information that does not identify you in any way.
 Once we have de-identified your information, it can be used or disclosed in any way according to the law.

 Disclosures by Members of Our Workforce: Members of our workforce, including employees, volunteers, students or independent contractors, may disclose your health information to a health oversight agency, public health authority, health care accreditation organization or attorney hired by the workforce member, to report the workforce member’s belief that we have engaged in unlawful conduct or that our care or services could endanger a patient, workers or the public.
-In addition, if the workforce member is a crime victim, the member may disclose your health information about the suspected perpetrator of the criminal act to a law enforcement official.
+In addition, if the workforce member is a crime victim, the member may disclose your health information to a law enforcement official if you are the suspected perpetrator of the criminal act.

 Disclosure of Immunization Information to a School: In Indiana we are permitted to disclose immunization information to a school as long as we obtain documented agreement with the parent.

 Disclosure of Health Information of Minors: Under Indiana law, we can disclose the health information of minors to non-custodial parents unless there is a court order or decree in place that prohibits the non-custodial parent from receiving such information.
 However, we must have documentation of the court order prior to denying the non-custodial parent such access.

 Public Health Purposes: We may use or disclose health information for public health activities, such as the following: